dji-sdk/Mobile-SDK-Tutorial/FPVDemo_Android/en/FPVDemo/Part2/FPVDemo_Part2_en.md

 You can download the final project for this tutorial here: <http://gitlab.djicorp.com/jian.zhao/SDK-SampleCodes-Android.git>

-You’ve come a long way in this tutorial: you’ve learned how to use DJI Mobile SDK to show the FPV View from the drone's camera and control the camera of DJI's drones, they are the most used and basic features in a normal drone mobile app: Capture and Record.
+You’ve come a long way in this tutorial: you’ve learned how to use DJI Mobile SDK to show the FPV View from the drone's camera and control the camera of DJI's drones, they are the most used and basic features in a simple mobile app for the aircraft: Capture and Record.
 But, in order to make a cooler drone app, you still have a long way to go, such as previewing the photo and video in the SD Card, showing the OSD data of the aircraft and so on.
-Please just follow our next tutorials, hope you enjoy them!